 Leveraging these APIs will not only make your testing easier, but it will also have the added benefit of improving your user experience.

 Google’s Accessibility Test Framework (GATF) has test logic that can detect a bunch of common accessibility issues.
 It makes use of existing Android UI constructs and is easily integrated with other tools and frameworks.

 For example, you can access the GATF functionality in Espresso by enabling AccessibilityChecks.enable.

 Other Accessibility Testing Tools Resources

-If you’re into browser extensions to help you with your accessibility testing, here are few of the more popular accessibility testing tools you should check out:
+If you’re into browser extensions to help you with your accessibility testing, here are a few of the more popular web accessibility testing tools you should check out: